We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 The NN takes the form of a ten-figure numeric string, including a check-digit.
 (A check digit is a means of protecting against wrongly entered data, as it flags any 2-figure transposition of figures, the most common data entry error).
 The NN is issued by the NHS Central Register (NHSCR), which comprises records for all people who have registered with an NHS GP and all people born and registered in England and Wales since 1991.
 The NHSCR is part of the Office of National Statistics, who issue NNNs for newly registered births.
 NNs are available to GPs and CCGs via the Exeter System, which records registration of patients with NHS GP Practices.
 Hospitals populate the NN field by sending a extract file from their Patient Administration System to the Strategic Tracing Services, which attempts to match key data items against the NHSCR.

 A pioneering example of real-time NHS clinical record linkage started as the ‘Hampshire Health Record’ initiated by Dr Hugh Sanderson.
-It has developed into the Care and Infiormation Exchange (CHIE).
+It has developed into the Care and Health Infiormation Exchange (CHIE).

 “The Care and Health Information Exchange (CHIE) is a secure system which shares health and social care information from GP surgeries, hospitals, community and mental health, social services and others.
 CHIE helps professionals across Hampshire, the Isle of Wight and surrounding areas provide safer and faster treatment for you and your family….”